k1915361/react-first-build-with-graeme/README.md

 Now working on:
 - Edit details of each module
+- Try to seperate database access and component files
 - Prevent repeated Calling of the class UsersPage from moduleLeader.js
+- Find useEffect alternative for this.